ingydotnet/git-subrepo/ReadMe.md

 ## Status

-This software is very new (as of 1 Dec 2013).
+This software is new (as of 13 Feb 2014).
 It has a test suite (run `make test`), but surely has many bugs.
 If you have expertise in this area, please review the code, and file issues on anything that seems wrong.